Daith Piercing Infection – Causes, Prevention & 5 Ear Care Tips

 It is recommended that you thoroughly clean your piercing three times a day with saline or salt water solution.
 Increasing the number of times that you soak your piercing will help clear out the infection quickly.

 Aside from soaking your piercing with warm salt water solution, you should apply warm compress.
 To do this, you can put a clean and warm cloth soaked in salt water in the infected area.
-Another way to apply warm compress is through using a chamomile tea bag that has been soaked in hot water or a heating pad.
+Another way to apply warm compress is through using a chamomile tea bag that has been soaked in hot water.

 You should apply warm and cold compress alternately to the infected area, as this can increase blood supply to the cartilage and promote faster healing.